HomeLatest NewsTelecom‘India to require 22 million skilled workers by 2025 to cater to 5G rollout’

 According to the Telecom Sector Skill Council (TSSC), India would roughly need about 22 million workers to skill or upskill themselves to match industry demand by 2025.

-As per TSSC India is poised to become a supplier for both electronics and human resources.
+As per TSSC India is poised to become a global supplier for both electronics and human resources.
 TSSC is a non-profit organisation set up by the Cellular Operators Association of India, India Cellular and Electronics Association, and the National Skill Development Corporation, which seeks to ensure the availability of skilled manpower in the industry.

 Advertisement